murderteeth/rarity-masterwork/README.md

 The Extended team kindly reviewed and gave feedback on masterwork.
 Masterwork also borrows some great ideas from Extended's [Rarity Extended Lib](https://github.com/Rarity-Extended/rarity_extended_lib).

 ### [CryptoShuraba](https://www.metaland.game/)
-The Shuraba team gave a review and great feedback on masterwork.
+The Shuraba team also gave a review and great feedback on masterwork.
 In addtion, they generously granted the project 1300 MST.